 This type of planning is a way of thinking about your activities, your hopes and desires, what you should be doing now and in the future.

-It PDCA Planning Cycle allows you to review your way of working.
+The PDCA (Plan Do Check Assess) Cycle allows you to review your way of working.

 The Trusted System